 As you’d expect these have increasing costs, therefore, it’s important that you understand the differences so that even if an editor says your manuscript needs ‘heavy’ editing, you are well within your rights to request only ‘basic’ and to leave it at that.
 Never allow an editor to pressure you into spending more money than your budget, but bear this very important point in mind … editors are usually right!

 To help you determine what type of editing your manuscript might need, here are a few initial scenarios:

 Need for ‘basic’

 If you are able to craft wonderful plots and characters, with great descriptions but your grammar needs a bit of work then this the edit for you.
-It will fix your ‘their and there’ type of problems but, whilst essentially leave the syntax of your story intact, will correct the grammatical and spelling errors.
+It will fix your ‘their and there’ type of problems and correct the grammatical and spelling errors, but will essentially leave the syntax of your story alone.

 Need for ‘medium’